 171. Easter Egg Results

 Google has more than 15 “Easter Egg Results“.
-For example, searching “Drag queen” will return rainbow navigation bar.
+For example, searching for “Drag Queen” will return a rainbow navigation bar.

 VI.
 Domain Rule

-Having keyword in the domain will always be an additional plus point for you.
-But not much powerful plus point at once it was used to.
+Having a keyword in the domain will always be an additional plus point for you.
+But not many powerful plus points at once as it was used to.

 173. Keyword Position in Domain

-For long term benefit, you should get keyword in root domain at the very first position.
-This always has an edge over keywords at middle or end position of the domain name.
+For long-term benefits, you should get a keyword in the root domain at the very first position.
+This always has an edge over keywords in the middle or end of the domain name.

 174. Hyphen-Separated URL words

-The ideal method of separating words in URL structure is to use hyphens instead of underscores.
-This is because underscores can be confused with programming language, preventing search engines to see URL words as separate keywords.
+The ideal method of separating words in the URL structure is to use hyphens instead of underscores.
+This is because underscores can be confused with programming language, preventing search engines from seeing URL words as separate keywords.

 175. Exact Match Domain

-Exact Match Domain (EMD) has a plus as well as negative effect.
-The plus point is, if your site contains unique quality contains, you can rank very high (1st – 5th result) for targeted keywords in less time.
-And the negative point is, if you have thin, duplicate or less than average content, you might get penalized by EMDalgorithm.
+Exact Match Domain (EMD) has a plus as well as a negative effect.
+The plus point is, if your site contains unique quality, you can rank very high (1st – 5th result) for targeted keywords in less time.
+And the negative point is, if you have thin, duplicate or less than average content, you might get penalized by EMD algorithm.

 176. Keyword in the Subdomain

-Subdomain containing focus keyword can boost your performance in SERPs.
+A subdomain containing a focus keyword can boost your performance in SERPs.

 177. Age of Domain

 Google uses the domain age parameter in their ranking techniques.
 However, this factor is not so crucial.
-There is not a big difference between 6 month old domain and 1 year old domain.
-But the situation will be different if you compare 1 year website with 10 year old website.
+There is not a big difference between a 6 month old domain and a 1 year old domain.
+But the situation will be different if you compare a 1 year old website with a 10 year old website.